-It’s been a busy year for the retailer in more ways than one.
-Its sale to US-based private equity firm Fortress Investment Group was finalised in December 2019.
-And chief commercial officer Rob Cooke, who joined the company in April 2019, has overseen a total revamp of the range.
+Majestic continues to go from strength to strength, following its sale to US-based private equity firm Fortress Investment Group in December 2019.
+Chief commercial officer Rob Cooke, who joined the company in April 2019, prioritised a total revamp of the range.
 A Majestic customer himself, Cooke felt that the company had lost its focus, and tasked the buying team with curating new ranges they would be proud to stock.

-The range review has seen a renewed focus on interesting parcels at the lower-premium end, some strong additions to the own-label Definition range, and some classic wines that had been lost brought back on to the shelves.
+The range review – which saw 350 new lines introduced – has seen a renewed focus on interesting parcels at the lower-premium end, some strong additions to the own-label Definition range, and some classic wines that had been lost brought back on to the shelves.
 ‘There’s a huge element of getting our business back to what we have historically done best,’ said Cooke.
 ‘Brilliant products, brilliant people, and a brilliant proposition.’

 The best Majestic wines tasted by Decanter